 The Alliance provides oversight, administrative support, and technical assistance to three advocacy projects:

-- Self-Advocates Network Development (SAND), which provides advocacy training and leadership development to people with disabilities across Arkansas;
+Provides advocacy training and leadership development to people with disabilities across Arkansas.

-- Community of Champions, which educates youth with and without disabilities, parents, community members and legislative leaders on the need for disability advocacy and how to be active in advocacy activities; and
+Educates youth with and without disabilities, parents, community members and legislative leaders on the need for disability advocacy and how to be active in advocacy activities.